 History of the Clumber Spaniel

-The origin of the Clumber spaniel is subject to speculation, but either France or England can likely lay claim to this stately spaniel.
-The breed has definitely been in existence since the 1700’s when it was in high demand with nobility looking for a hunting companion to flush birds.
+The origin of the Clumber spaniel is subject to speculation, but it's likely that England can lay claim to this stately breed.
+This spaniel has been in existence since the 1700s when it was in high demand among nobility looking for hunting companions to flush birds.
 It’s thought that the breed as we know it today was first developed from Alpine spaniels (now extinct), Basset hounds, and Saint Bernards.
-Looking at the Clumber’s hound-like features and spaniel-like tendency to flush and retrieve bird game, combined with the breed’s steady and devoted St. Bernard-like disposition, it’s not hard to see how this heritage is within the realm of possibility.
+Since the Clumber has hound-like features, a spaniel's instinct to flush and retrieve bird game, and the steady and devoted disposition of Saint Bernards, it’s not hard to see how this heritage is within the realm of possibility.

-The Clumber spaniel gets its name from Clumber Park, located in Nottinghamshire, England.
-The Duke of Newcastle relied upon these gun dogs and his gamekeeper, William Mansel, played a significant role in advancing the breed.
+Clumber spaniels get their name from Clumber Park, located in Nottinghamshire, England.
+The Duke of Newcastle relied upon them as gun dogs.
+His gamekeeper, William Mansel, played a significant role in advancing the breed.
 Clumbers were kept by British nobility and breeding was restricted to these estates.

 How the Clumber came to England, however, is up for debate.
-One popular, but unsubstantiated theory, is that the Clumber spaniel was a French breed exported to England for safekeeping during the tumult of the French Revolution.
-But there are some conflicting opinions on the validity of this theory, including a painting of the Duke of Newcastle hunting with dogs that bear a strong resemblance to Clumber spaniels that’s dated to 1788, which is a year before the French Revolution erupted.
+One popular (but unsubstantiated) theory is that the Clumber spaniel was a French breed exported to England for safekeeping during the tumult of the French Revolution.
+But there is some conflicting evidence to the validity of this theory, including a painting of the Duke of Newcastle hunting with dogs that bear a strong resemblance to Clumber spaniels that’s dated to 1788, which is a year before the French Revolution erupted.

-Regardless, one thing that all breed historians agree on, is that the Clumber spaniel was a much-loved and well-guarded gun dog among the nobility of England.
+Regardless, one thing that all breed historians agree on is that the Clumber spaniel was a much-loved and well-guarded gun dog among the nobility of England.
 In fact, no one except for wealthy estate owners bred Clumber spaniels.
-That began to change during the mid-1800’s, and the Clumber spaniel was first exported to Canada in 1844.
-After that, the Clumber quickly became an integral—but not prolific—part of North American dog breeding with its inclusion among the original 9 dog breeds first eligible with the American Kennel Club (AKC) in 1878.
+That changed during the mid-1800s, and the Clumber spaniel was first exported to Canada in 1844.
+After that, the breed quickly became an integral—but not prolific—part of North American dog breeding.
+It was included among the original nine dog breeds first eligible with the American Kennel Club (AKC) in 1878.

-A serious setback in the breed’s development occurred during World War I, when breeding virtually ceased.
+A serious setback in the breed’s development occurred during World War I when breeding virtually ceased.
 Slowly but surely—much like the dog’s pace in the field—the Clumber spaniel revived from this setback.
-Today, these dogs are still a relatively rare sight in North America, but many breeders agree that they’re a well-kept secret—which isn’t so different from the breed’s early history as treasured companions on English estates.
+Today, these dogs are still a relatively rare sight in North America.
+Many breeders agree that they’re a well-kept secret, which isn’t so different from the breed’s early history as treasured companions on English estates.

 Clumber Spaniel Care

-The Clumber spaniel is an adaptable and easy-going companion, but it wouldn’t be totally accurate to describe the breed as an ‘easy-keeper.’
-To be happy and healthy, you’ll need to understand and fulfill this breed’s grooming, exercise, and social needs.
+The Clumber spaniel is an adaptable and easygoing companion, but it needs considerable time and effort from its family to thrive.
+To keep these dogs happy and healthy, owners need to understand and fulfill their grooming, exercise, and social needs.

-While the breed isn’t a heavy shedder, the medium length hair is prone to shedding all year long, with heavier fallout during the winter and spring.
+While this breed isn’t a heavy shedder, its medium-length hair is prone to shedding all year long (with heavier fallout during the winter and spring).
 Brush your Clumber with a slicker brush several times a week to keep shedding to a minimum.
 It's also important for owners to brush their dog's teeth, trim their nails, and check their ears for dirt and debris.
 Clean the ears with a dog-safe ear cleaner as needed to prevent infections.

 One thing you may not know about the Clumber is that this breed is known for drooling.
-Clumber kisses come with plenty of slobber, thanks to the breed’s flappy flews (the canine equivalent of upper lips).
-However, the dog hair and occasional dollop of drool are the most significant considerations when it comes to Clumber spaniel care.
-With an occasional (perhaps weekly) bath, and an average amount of exercise with abundant love, you’ll have a well-balanced and healthy dog to share your home with.
+Clumber kisses come with plenty of slobber thanks to the breed’s flappy flews (the canine equivalent of upper lips).
+However, the dog hair and an occasional dollop of drool are the most significant considerations when it comes to Clumber spaniel care.
+With regular baths, an average amount of exercise, and plenty of love, you’ll have a well-balanced and healthy dog to share your home with.

-As with any dog breed, provide proper socialization for your Clumber spaniel early in life to ensure that they’re amicable with people, children, and other animals.
-These dogs are often noted for being loyal and patient with kids, but their sturdy size could inadvertently knock down small tots so proper supervision is necessary.
-When it comes to stranger danger, the Clumber spaniel isn’t overly shy about new faces but also isn’t quick to sound the alarm.
+As with any dog breed, provide proper socialization for your Clumber spaniel early in life to ensure that they’re friendly toward people, children, and other animals.
+When it comes to stranger danger, the Clumber spaniel isn’t overly shy about new faces, but it also isn’t quick to sound the alarm.
 In fact, Clumbers are a relatively quiet breed that isn’t known for barking often.

 Common Health Problems

-A breed with a long pedigreed history, the Clumber spaniel isn’t overly plagued by health problems but doesn’t have some common conditions you should be aware of.
+A breed with a long pedigreed history, the Clumber spaniel isn’t overly plagued by health problems, but it is susceptible to a few common conditions.
 Some of these concerns can be mitigated with testing, like hip and elbow evaluations, an ophthalmology exam, and PDP1 testing for a rare genetic enzyme deficiency.

 You should also know that the Clumber spaniel has an affinity for carrying things in its mouth, thanks to its bird retrieving instincts.
 This can easily lead to the dog ingesting a foreign object that causes health complications and may even require surgery.
 Teach your Clumber not to chew on household objects and only provide safe toys for your pet to play with or chew on.

-Here are some of the other most common health problems encountered in Clumber spaniels:
+The following are common health problems encountered in Clumber spaniels:

 Diet and Nutrition

-Ask any Clumber spaniel owner, and they’ll likely tell you that these dogs are opportunistic feeders.
-They’ll take advantage of food left unattended on counters or tables, and despite their somewhat short stature, these dogs are surprisingly good at overcoming vertical challenges to steal a snack.
+Ask any Clumber spaniel owner, and they’ll likely tell you that these dogs are opportunistic eaters.
+These spaniels take advantage of food left unattended on counters or tables, and despite their somewhat short stature, they're surprisingly skilled at overcoming vertical challenges to steal a snack.

-Feed your Clumber spaniel in moderation, with a quality dog food.
+Feed your Clumber spaniel in moderation with high-quality dog food.
 They’re food-motivated, so treats can be an effective training incentive—but don’t overfeed these dogs.
-Especially with a long, low stance, weight gain can cause excessive strain on the back and lead to problems like IVDD or joint strain.
+With the breed's long, low stance, weight gain can cause excessive strain on the back and lead to problems like IVDD or joint strain.
 Ask your veterinarian to help you determine a healthy meal plan based on your specific dog's age, weight, and activity level.